 The North American Datum of 1927

-A long time ago, surveyors inserted brass monuments in the Earth known as survey benchmarks.
+A long time ago, surveyors inserted brass monuments into the Earth known as survey benchmarks.

-Using a technique called triangulation, monuments were mathematically connected into horizontal datum.
+Using a technique called triangulation, monuments were mathematically connected into a horizontal datum.

 But the old North American Datum 27 (NAD27) was centered at Meade’s Ranch, the heart of the United States.

-…And well now, what can you say but we’re not in Kansas anymore.
+…And well now, what can you say is we’re not in Kansas anymore.

 A Massive Collection of Survey Benchmarks